 - Become more active on Twitter: 2/3 of the tweets I made this week were sponsored, which was definitely a sign that I need to get on there more often.

 If you have any questions about something in this post, or just blogging in general, don’t hesitate to ask below!
-You can also check out my archives for tons of blogging and college tips!
+You can also check out my blogging archives!